My scholarly interests are focused on issues of global citizenship, elite education, international migration and contemporary Chinese societies.

-I work as a research assistant for this project since fall 2015.
-Funded for three years (2014-2017) by the National Science Foundation Law & Social Sciences Program (SES-1353889), this project uses a comparative case study approach to examine the role that distinct local actors are playing in the implementation of DACA in four central cities: Houston, New York City, San Francisco, and San Jose.
+I worked as a research assistant for this project from fall 2015 to 2019.
+This project uses a comparative case study approach to examine the role that distinct local actors are playing in the implementation of DACA in four central cities: Houston, New York City, San Francisco, and San Jose.

-I used to work with CMS to compile estimates on the size and characteristics of the US unauthorized and naturalization-eligible populations at national, state and sub-state levels.
+I worked with CMS to compile estimates on the size and characteristics of the US unauthorized and naturalization-eligible populations at national, state and sub-state levels